8BitGinger/employeeManager/README.md

 <a id="badges"></a>
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# **Workforce Manager** 🖥 **_CRM_**
+# **Workforce Manager** 🖥 _CRM_

 ## Description

-A back-end CRM for managing your Workforce.
-It allows you to keep track of things like your departments, the employees, and their managers, with additional functionality coming soon.
-It takes advantage of inquirer npm to take your company to the next level!
+Imagine a world where managing your employees is a breeze.
+Forget clunky spreadsheets and endless paperwork.
+This node.js back-end CRM is your secret weapon to streamlining your company's structure.

+Effortlessly organize your departments, keep track of your employees, and ensure seamless communication between managers and their teams.
+This powerful tool, fueled by the innovative Inquirer.js library, is designed to empower your organization and propel it to new heights of productivity.

+But that's not all!
+This CRM is brimming with potential, and exciting new features are on the horizon.
+Stay tuned as we unleash the full arsenal of functionalities to take your workforce management to the next level!

 ## Table of Contents